yairm210/Unciv/docs/Modders/uniques.md

 	Applicable to: Terrain

-??? example  "Neighboring tiles will convert to [baseTerrain]"
+??? example  "Neighboring tiles will convert to [baseTerrain/terrainFeature]"
+	Supports conditionals that need only a Tile as context and nothing else, like `<with [n]% chance>`, and applies them per neighbor.
 	Example: "Neighboring tiles will convert to [Grassland]"

 	Applicable to: Terrain

-??? example  "Neighboring tiles except [baseTerrain] will convert to [baseTerrain]"
+??? example  "Neighboring tiles except [simpleTerrain] will convert to [baseTerrain/terrainFeature]"
+	Supports conditionals that need only a Tile as context and nothing else, like `<with [n]% chance>`, and applies them per neighbor.
-	Example: "Neighboring tiles except [Grassland] will convert to [Grassland]"
+	Example: "Neighboring tiles except [Elevated] will convert to [Grassland]"

 	Applicable to: Terrain